Air Conditioner Repair Checklist

 If you’re using a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
 If you’re still having problems, call us at 815-410-1231 for help.

 Your cooling equipment probably has a shut-down switch around its outdoor unit.
 This lever is generally in a metal box attached to your house.
-If your equipment has recently been repaired, the device may have inadvertently been put in the “off” location.
+If your equipment has recently been repaired, the device may have inadvertently been turned off.

 Clogged Condensate Drain Pan